Ryan Center for the Musical Arts 1

 –

-Content: A documentary volume or scrapbook from the library of Arthur F. Hill containing 75 items related to Dragonetti including autograph letters, manuscripts and other documents.
-A manuscript arrangement of “Corelli’s Favorite Solo in A,” op.
+A documentary volume or scrapbook from the library of Arthur F. Hill containing 75 items related to Dragonetti including autograph letters, manuscripts and other documents.
+A manuscript arrangement of “Corelli’s Favorite Solo in A,” Op.
 5, No. 9, with bass accompaniment is also included, 1814-1837

 –